-After de-spreading, the composite PSD consists of the desired signal narrowband high power component plus the wideband, low power contributions from the other Users' signals (MAI) and noise.
+After de-spreading, the composite PSD consists of the desired signal narrowband high power component plus the wideband, low power contributions from the other Users' signals (MAI)

+and noise.
 Since the wideband low power PSD contributions from other Users are mostly flat over the narrow desired signal frequency band, they are often described as 'noise-like' interference, and the effect of adding more Users is characterized as 'increasing the noise floor'.

-2.2.4 REDUCED PSD
+2.2.32.2.4 REDUCED PSD

-The PSD of a spread signal is greatly reduced compared to that of an unspread signal, by a factor of the PN rate to the symbol rate.
-Because of emission spectra restrictions on the Earth's surface, this is advantageous when a relay satellite is used and the forward signal is being transmitted in the direction of the Earth instead of away from the Earth.
-Since the return link to a GEO relay satellite, in terms of power emission, significantly exceeds the direct-to-Earth link, the reduced PSD of PN spreading is again advantageous.
+The PSD of a spread signal is greatly reduced compared to that of an unspread signal, by a factor of the PN rate to the coded symbol rate.
+Because of emission spectra restrictions on the Earth's-surface, this is advantageous when a relay satellite is used and the forward signal is being transmitted in the direction of the Earth-surface instead of away from the Earthsurface.
+In terms of power emission, since the return link to a GEO-relay satellite, in terms of power emission, significantly exceeds the direct-to-Earth-surface link, the reduced PSD of PN spreading is again advantageous.

-2.2.5 REDUCTION IN INTERFERENCE SUSCEPTIBILITY
+2.2.42.2.5 REDUCTION IN INTERFERENCE SUSCEPTIBILITY